Everything You Should Know About Google Penalties for SEO

 Some Things That Trigger Google Penalties

-To make sure you don’t end up with a Google Penalty, make sure your website does not have the following:
+To make sure you don’t end up with a Google Penalty, make sure your website does not use any black hat SEO techniques such as the following:

 - Hidden text or links